In This Article

 What should I charge for AI automation services?

 A monthly retainer between $297 and $997 per client is the standard, often with a setup fee.
 Premium niches such as law firms and medical can sit at the top of that range or above.
-Price to the outcome, not your hours, the value an agent delivers is usually worth far more than the retainer.
+Price to the outcome, not your hours.

 Can I start an AI agency while working a full-time job?

 Want a hand getting set up?
 Reach out to OpenClaw Consult.
-We help AI agency owners get running on Ciela, from first niche to first client.
+We help AI agency owners get running, from first niche to first client.